B-P-Coders/coding-night/README.md

 #  - main.js with window configuration
 #  - node_modules folder, where node modules are located:
 #  - icons folder
-#  - src folder where most sorces for the app can be found, this folder contains:
+#  - src folder where most sources for the app can be found, this folder contains:
 #        - build folder which is responsible for the proper launch of the application on Electron,
 #        there are located following files: robots.txt, manifest.json, app and electron logos,
 #        asset-manifest.json and index.html with static folder containing static css and JavaScript